uditalias/injex-express-plugin/README.md

 ```

 The difference is that with Injex, you can inject dependencies into your controller.
-Another thing is the use of the `@singleton()` decorator, as you can see from the example above, the HomeController is defined without it, it means that you will get a "fresh" HomeController instance for each request, you can call it a session controller.
+Another difference is the use of the `@singleton()` decorator, as you can see from the example above, the HomeController is defined without it, it means that you will get a "fresh" HomeController instance for each request, you can call it a session controller.
 When using the `@singleton()` decorator on a controller class, you get the same controller instance for each client request.

 For example: